unoplatform/uno.toolkit.ui/doc/helpers/mediagallery.md

 ## Remarks

-This class is designed to work on iOS and Android platforms, utilizing platform-specific implementations for its methods.
+This class is designed to work on iOS, Mac Catalyst and Android platforms, utilizing platform-specific implementations for its methods.

 ## Methods